perfect moodboard step-by-step

 4. Review the result and make refinements if necessary

-Finally, you have a finished mood board.
-Did it meet your expectations?
-Does it look just like you wanted it to?
-You may check the notes you made at the beginning.
+You may check the notes you made at the beginning to ensure your mood board reflects the idea.
 They will help to see whether you have moved in the needed direction.
-That’s why we recommend keeping them until the board is finished and reviewed.
+That's why we recommend keeping them until the board is finished and reviewed.

 If you have time and it wasn’t a last-minute project, put the result aside for a day or two before reviewing it and making changes.
 When it’s fresh, it might be hard to see if there’s something wrong or what you could make look better.